-Under the non-toll alternative, no changes to the previously approved State FEIS would occur.
-Construction along the proposed SH 121 would continue, however additional transportation projects in the area would not be funded according to the near neighbor/near timeframe policy, since SH 121 would not generate excess toll revenue.
+Under the non-toll alternative, no changes to the previously approved State FEIS would Construction along the proposed SH 121 would continue, however additional occur. transportation projects in the area would not be funded according to the near neighbor/near timeframe policy, since SH 121 funds would not be reallocated.